-The Australian Government Department of Health (the Department) is leading the work to enable Electronic Prescribing in partnership with the Australian Digital Health Agency and the Department of Human Services.
+The Australian Government Department of Health (the Department) is leading the work to enable Electronic Prescribing in partnership with the Australian Digital Health Agency and the Services Australia.

 The Department has been working with the health sector to shape the technical solution for Electronic Prescribing that will meet the needs of prescribers, dispensers and patients without hindering existing business processes.

 Electronic Prescribing will adhere to the following high-level principles:

 Electronic Prescribing must maintain the safety and privacy of current and historical patient and prescription data.